-One of the greatest concerns for those considering the purchase of a gas refrigerator is how it is vented.
+One of the greatest concerns for those considering the purchase of a propane gas refrigerator is how it is vented.
 Is venting needed?
 What is the cost?
 Are there health concerns?
 Warehouse Appliance discusses venting gas refrigerators.

 Venting for refrigerators provides the flow of fresh air directly into the propane burner box and causes the carbon monoxide from the burned propane to exhaust outside.
 Here are some things you need to know: